Church of the Highlands

 Church of the Highlands is a non-denominational evangelical Christian multi-site megachurch based in Birmingham, Alabama.
-It is the largest congregation in Alabama with an average of 60,000 attendees every week as of 2024.
-The senior pastor is currently Mark Pettus.
+It is the largest congregation in Alabama with an average of 60,000 attendees every week and 26 campuses as of 2025.
+The lead pastor is currently Mark Pettus.

 History

 The church was founded on February 4, 2001, by Chris Hodges and a core group of 34 people.
 In 2007, it opened its main building, with a 2,400-seat auditorium.
 The church has opened numerous campuses in the local Birmingham area, the state of Alabama, and two in Georgia.

 In November 2018, CBS News listed Church of the Highlands as the tenth largest megachurch in the United States with about 22,184 weekly visitors.

 In the "Outreach 100" listing for 2022, Church of the Highlands was ranked second with attendance of more than 60,000 each week; it was ranked first in the previous listing in 2018.

 As of April 10, 2025, Church of the Highlands listed 27 campuses in Alabama and Georgia.
 Its most recently built campus is the Opelika campus in Opelika, Alabama that hosted its first services on April 13, 2025 for Easter weekend.

 In 2023, the church opened "The Lodge at Grants Mill" on its main campus in Irondale, Alabama.
 The lodge functions as a place where pastors can rest according to Hodges.
 It is part of Hodges's effort to host pastors needing to be "refreshed, rejuvenated and refocused on their calling" during a time when "pastoral burnout is at an all-time high."

-According to a 2024 church census, it claimed a weekly attendance of 60,000 people.
+According to a 2025 church census, it claimed a weekly attendance of 60,000 people and 26 campuses.